JingZhang918/AI-for-trading/README.md

-# AI-for-trading
+# udacity-ai-for-trading
-Udacity course AI for trading
+Rep tho share codes and projects from the Artificial Intelligence for Trading Algorithms course @Udacity.